Crafter-Y/seas-frontend/README.md

 npx expo export
 ```

-For the web export, you'll need to add the config.json file manually in the asset directory of the output.
+For the web export, you'll need to edit the config.json file manually in the directory of the output.